Our business

 10. Offences under the UK GDPR

-The ICO have powers to administer fines of up to €20M depending on the severity of the offence.
-Offences relating to the breaching of the Act by failing to comply with one or more of the principles listed at 2 above.
-The PIRC’s Data Breach Notification Procedures are outlined at Appendix A.
+The ICO have powers to administer fines of up to £17.5M depending on the severity of the offence.
+Offences relating to the breaching of the UK GDPR and DPA by failing to comply with one or more of the principles listed at 2 above.
+PIRC’s Data Breach Notification Procedures are outlined at Appendix A.

 11. Publication of Information

-Information already in the public domain is exempt from the Regulation.
-This would include, for example, information on employees contained within externally circulated publications.
+Information already in the public domain is exempt from the legislation.
+This would include, for example, information on employees contained within externally circulated publications, or information published on the PIRC website, such as senior staff backgrounds.
+Anyone wishing their details to remain confidential in such publications should contact the Head of Corporate Services (HoCS).

 12. Subject Consent